Almohad Caliphate: Origins

 For the first eight years, the Almohad rebellion was limited to a guerilla war along the peaks and ravines of the High Atlas.
 Their principal damage was in rendering insecure (or altogether impassable) the roads and mountain passes south of Marrakesh – threatening the route to all-important Sijilmassa, the gateway of the trans-Saharan trade.
 Unable to send enough manpower through the narrow passes to dislodge the Almohad rebels from their easily defended mountain strong points, the Almoravid authorities reconciled themselves to setting up strongholds to confine them there (most famously the fortress of Tasghîmût that protected the approach to Aghmat, which was conquered by the Almohads in 1132), while exploring alternative routes through more easterly passes.

 Ibn Tumart organized the Almohads as a commune, with a minutely detailed structure.
-At the core was the Ahl ad-dār ("House of the Mahdi:), composed of Ibn Tumart's family.
+At the core was the Ahl ad-dār ("House of the Mahdi"), composed of Ibn Tumart's family.
 This was supplemented by two councils: an inner Council of Ten, the Mahdi's privy council, composed of his earliest and closest companions; and the consultative Council of Fifty, composed of the leading sheikhs of the Masmuda tribes.
 The early preachers and missionaries (ṭalaba and huffāẓ) also had their representatives.
 Militarily, there was a strict hierarchy of units.
 The Hargha tribe coming first (although not strictly ethnic; it included many "honorary" or "adopted" tribesmen from other ethnicities, e.g. Abd al-Mu'min himself).
 This was followed by the men of Tinmel, then the other Masmuda tribes in order, and rounded off by the black fighters, the ʻabīd.
 Each unit had a strict internal hierarchy, headed by a mohtasib, and divided into two factions: one for the early adherents, another for the late adherents, each headed by a mizwar (or amzwaru); then came the sakkakin (treasurers), effectively the money-minters, tax-collectors, and bursars, then came the regular army (jund), then the religious corps – the muezzins, the hafidh and the hizb – followed by the archers, the conscripts, and the slaves.
 Ibn Tumart's closest companion and chief strategist, al-Bashir, took upon himself the role of "political commissar", enforcing doctrinal discipline among the Masmuda tribesmen, often with a heavy hand.

 In early 1130, the Almohads finally descended from the mountains for their first sizeable attack in the lowlands.
-It was a disaster.
+It was a disaster for their opponents.
 The Almohads swept aside an Almoravid column that had come out to meet them before Aghmat, and then chased their remnant all the way to Marrakesh.
 They laid siege to Marrakesh for forty days until, in April (or May) 1130, the Almoravids sallied from the city and crushed the Almohads in the bloody Battle of al-Buhayra (named after a large garden east of the city).
 The Almohads were thoroughly routed, with huge losses.
 Half their leadership was killed in action, and the survivors only just managed to scramble back to the mountains.